 Not so long ago.”

 Our short stay here on earth is like the preface of a book.
 Short and sometimes sweet.
 If we stand back and put our years into perspective of just known history, our lives are very short indeed.
 “For what is your life?
 It is even a vapor that appears for a little time and then vanishes away.”
 As my parents have gotten older just like when my grandmother and great aunt had aged, I seem to be walking through the valley of the shadow of death.
-I am surrounded by their mortality, and reminded of mine.
+I am surrounded by their mortality, and reminded of my own.
 One day, it will be my turn.
 And for the record, no one knows when it’s their turn.
 I don’t like to presume I have thirty more years, we’ve all learned, sadly, that some will go sooner than expected.

 So somber, so sad…especially for those who left unexpectedly.
 But…as believers in Jesus Christ, the good news is that life really is just a preface, a short introduction to the complete story, the purpose of the literary creation.
 A preface to a wonderful story yet to be written by the One Who created the beautiful heavens and the luscious earth, the One Who wonderfully and fearfully created you and me.
 “This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.“